COBRA: A Combined Regression Strategy: Implementation and numerical studies

-As a conclusion to this thorough experimental protocol, it is our belief that \cobra sets a new high standard of reference, a benchmark procedure, both in terms of performance and velocity, for prediction-oriented problems in the context of regression.
+As a conclusion to this thorough experimental protocol, it is our belief that \cobra sets a new high standard of reference, a benchmark procedure, both in terms of performance and velocity, for prediction-oriented problems in the context of regression, including high-dimensional problems.